sdwalker62/MachineLearningLab/README.md

       - results:results:rw
 ```

-In this example docker-compose.yml you would replace *IMAGE_NAME* with the name of whatever image you wish to run, for instance: `samuel62/machine_learning_lab:datascience_cuda_11.3.1`
+In this example docker-compose.yml, you would replace *IMAGE_NAME* with the name of whatever image you wish to run.
+For instance: `samuel62/machine_learning_lab:datascience_cuda_11.3.1`

-Since most users of the images found in this repository are data scientist we recommend binding a volume from your host machine to the container in the volumes section.
+Since most users of the images found in this repository are data scientists, we recommend binding a volume from your host machine to the container in the volumes section.
 Typically, you would include a *data* and a *results* folder in this section as well as any other directories you want the container to be able to read/write from on your host machine.

 If you are not using a machine with a dedicated Nvidia GPU then comment/remove the deploy section as it will cause an error.